 Drawing shadows adds a lot to the footwear designs.
 Use a darker shade of your base color and blend form the outside parts in.
 Don’t miss the straps.

-Hopefully this step by step tutorial helped you to gain more understanding of how to easily draw shoes facing forward.
-With this new skill what are going to draw now?
+I hope that this step by step tutorial has helped you to gain more understanding of how to draw front view shoes easily.
+So what are you going to sketch next with these new skills?

 Here are some variations of the front view shoes